eddiesTime/sme_app/raw_documentation.md

 _Code snippet 30: WeatherBloc Class_

-Not let’s take a look at how the bloc can be accessed in the UI.
+Now, let’s take a look at how the Bloc can be accessed in the UI.

 ##### Presentation Layer

-The first step to access the bloc is to use BlocProvider to inject an instance of the bloc to the widget tree.
-Since multiple blocs need to be injected at this level of the widget tree a MultiBlocProvider has to be used.
-The injection happens inside the weather app widget which in this example is named FlutterBlocApp.
+The first step to access the Bloc is to use `BlocProvider` to inject an instance of the Bloc to the Widget Tree.
+Since multiple Blocs need to be injected at this level of the Widget Tree, a `MultiBlocProvider` is used.
+The injection happens inside the `WeatherApp` widget, which in this example, is named `FlutterBlocApp`.

 ```dart
 ...